Branching out: Avista helps Lands Council plant hundreds of trees

 The SpoCanopy project represents a collaboration between the Lands Council, the City of Spokane Urban Forestry Department and the Spokane Conservation District.

-Avista's Named Communities Investment Fund (NCIF) was approved by the Washington Utilities and Transportation Commission, as part of the company's Clean Energy Investment Plan (CEIP) to meet compliance targets for the state's Clean Energy Transformation Act (CETA, 2019).
+Avista's Named Communities Investment Fund (NCIF) was approved by the Washington Utilities and Transportation Commission, as part of the company's Clean Energy Implementation Plan (CEIP) to meet compliance targets for the state's Clean Energy Transformation Act (CETA, 2019).
 The NCIF will invest up to $5 million annually in projects, programs, and initiatives that benefit Avista's Washington electric customers residing in historically disadvantaged and vulnerable communities (i.e., "Named Communities").
 Community-based projects will be selected for funding through a competitive grant application process.
 Application information and eligibility guidelines can be found at myavista.com/NCIF.

 To put your name on a list of residents wanting to receive a free SpoCanopy street tree, visit www.landscouncil.org.